MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-llmops-with-prompt-flow.md

 # GenAIOps with prompt flow and GitHub

-Large Language Models Operations, or **GenAIOps**, has become the cornerstone of efficient prompt engineering and LLM-infused application development and deployment.
+Generative Artificial Intelligence Operations, or **GenAIOps** (sometimes called LLMOps), has become the cornerstone of efficient prompt engineering and LLM-infused application development and deployment.
 As the demand for LLM-infused applications continues to soar, organizations find themselves in need of a cohesive and streamlined process to manage their end-to-end lifecycle.

 Azure Machine Learning allows you to integrate with GitHub to automate the LLM-infused application development lifecycle with prompt flow.